IgnitionBoulder/Ignition2015_week3/deliverables/README.md

 - What’s the difference between a library and a framework?

 - What languages have frameworks?
+  Pretty much all of the most prevelent languages have a frameworks.
+These include ASP.NET, C, C++, ColdFusion Markup Language, D, Haskell, Java, JavaScript, Scala, Perl, PHP, Python, and Ruby to name the most important and well known languages.

 ##### Project
 - blogger GitHub repo: